indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

 ## Day 2

 Since I already implemented a solution with a while loop, the next logical step was to use recursion.
 Initially I implemented a recursive function which accepted slices of arrays.
 For example, when the target element was to the left of the middle point, a sub-array from index 0 to middle point was passed to the recursive function.
-Apparently I could not get this to work initially.
+Apparently I could not get this to work.
-This returned wrong results when the searched element was to the right of the middle point.
-That's because a new sub-array was passed to the recursive function and hence returned an index from the sub-array, not from the original array.
+It returned an index from the sub-array but the goal is to get an index from the original array.

 I knew there was a solution for this but it was late in the evening and I decided to fall back to a backup solution.
 I changed the function signature to accept the left and right indexes of an array.
 They represent the sub-array where the target element might be found.